-- Acting in the public interest, through demonstrating and applying the principles and values of sound governance; - Understanding and using appropriate and reliable financial and performance information to support informed decision making and performance management; - Reliable and timely financial reporting that supports the delivery of strategic priorities; and - Managing risks effectively and maintaining a sound system of internal control.

-Sustainable resource deployment

-- Planning finances effectively to support the sustainable delivery of strategic priorities and maintain statutory functions; - Managing and utilising assets effectively to support the delivery of strategic priorities; and - Planning, organising and developing the workforce effectively to deliver strategic priorities.
+- Reliable and timely financial reporting that supports the delivery of strategic priorities; and - Managing risks effectively and maintaining a sound system of internal control. - Sustainable resource deployment - Planning finances effectively to support the sustainable delivery of strategic priorities and maintain statutory functions; - Managing and utilising assets effectively to support the delivery of strategic priorities; and - Planning, organising and developing the workforce effectively to deliver strategic priorities.

-Working with partners and other third parties
+• Working with partners and other third parties

-- Working with third parties effectively to deliver strategic priorities; - Commissioning services effectively to support the delivery of strategic priorities; and - Procuring supplies and services effectively to support the delivery of strategic priorities. - 2.8 The proposed Audit Plan for 2018/19 will provide assurances over these key areas within the context of the assignments detailed.
-The reviews of the Leisure Services project and Grow on Space project, for example, will provide assurance over the management of finances, effective working with partners and communities, the management of risks and robust governance arrangements, in relation to this high priority project. - 2.9 Some of the corporate level audits will provide specific assurances in relation to the value for money requirements the audit of Procurement will provide assurance over the effective procurement of supplies and services, including when working with third parties.
+- Working with third parties effectively to deliver strategic priorities; - Commissioning services effectively to support the delivery of strategic priorities; and - Procuring supplies and services effectively to support the delivery of strategic priorities. - 2.8 The proposed Audit Plan for 2019/20 will provide assurances over these key areas within the context of the assignments detailed.
+The review of the Grow on Space project, for example, will provide assurance over the management of finances, effective working with partners and communities, the management of risks and robust governance arrangements, in relation to this high priority project. - 2.9 Some of the corporate level audits will provide specific assurances in relation to the value for money requirements the audit of Procurement will provide assurance over the effective procurement of supplies and services, including when working with third parties.